 Don't waste a precious leaf of your homegrown mint!
-Let me show you how to preserve and store your mint so its flavor stays fresh for up to a year.
+Let me show you how to dry, freeze and store your mint so its flavor stays fresh for up to a year.

 Gotta Save Some of This for Winter Tea!

-Before we begin, grab your snippers and go harvest a handful of mint sprigs from your herbal tea garden.
+Before we begin, grab your garden shears and harvest a handful of mint sprigs from your herbal tea garden.

-As soon as you've harvested your mint sprigs, rinse them off to remove any dust, dirt, and tag-along critters.
+As soon as you've harvested your mint, rinse it off to remove any dust, dirt, and tag-along critters.

 I use my garden hose.
 But a quick spray or swish in the kitchen sink works just fine, too.

 Now gently shake, shake, shake to remove most of the water.
 Then finish drying by lightly patting or loosely rolling your mint sprigs in a clean cloth or paper towel.

 This is a great way to keep newly harvested mint fresh for a day or two.
 Any longer than that, it'll quickly begin losing its garden-fresh flavor.

 Tip: If your sprigs start looking droopy, pop them - container, water and all - into the fridge (not the freezer!).
 In 15 minutes or so, your mint will perk right up.

 Hint: If you're going to leave your mint sprigs in water for more than a few hours, it's a good idea to remove all leaves that'll be sitting below water level.
 Otherwise, the submerged leaves will start to degrade, and the water will get all yucky smelly ick!